 Aside from writing my three books, I have written many articles for many magazines and newspapers – online and in the real word of ink on paper.
 Over the years some opportunities have come and gone but I have been grateful for the opportunity to create content for fabulous publications such as

-• The NZ Herald in the Bite and Plus supplements and occasionally within the main pages of the new paper.
+- The NZ Herald in the Bite and Plus supplements and occasionally within the main pages of the newspaper.

 I’ve also been on the telly!
 I was in a cooking show alongside some of our country’s most famous chefs.
 Actual proper chefs!
 I am a gardener, but I found myself in the TV show Cook the Books as in my book The Good Life there are recipes.
 Mostly weird and wonderful ways of using up a glut.
 So, there I was, whipping up a treat in front of a camera crew.
 Very exciting.

-I’ve also found myself on the kiwi gardening show Get Growing, that gives kiwi gardeners timely and relevant gardening advice each week a couple of times and even got on the national current affairs show – Seven Sharp sharing the limelight with some of my favourite kids who loved getting dirty!
+I’ve also found myself on the kiwi gardening show Get Growing, that gave kiwi gardeners timely and relevant gardening advice each week, a couple of times and even got on the national current affairs show – Seven Sharp sharing the limelight with some of my favourite kids who loved getting dirty!

 It’s not quite TV but you can also find me on You Tube as I have had a channel there since 2009.
 Although I can be been a bit erratic with posting videos as they require a lot of work to film and edit.

 Oh, and I love being on the radio.
-I’ve done that a lot with interviews loads of different stations including Radio NZ, Radio Rhema, Radio Live and Newstalk ZB.
+I’ve done that a lot with interviews loads of different stations including Radio NZ, Radio Live and Newstalk ZB and I have a weekly slot on Radio Rhema reminding the nationwide listens of all the great things they could be doing in the the garden over the coming weekend.

 I also get to talk directly to gardeners through public speaking events including the NZ Garden and Flower show where I was also a judge, on cruise ships, at garden clubs, or garden visits to my garden.
 I even once was a guest author at the Whanganui Literary Festival.
 I’ve enjoyed speaking at all sorts of garden festivals and parties.